ExCL-Docs/excl-user-docs/contributing/git-workflow.md

 When you push a branch, your changes are built in a "Review Environment" at http://user-documentation-stf011.granite.ccs.ornl.gov/_review/ and allows you to click on the name of your branch.

-A link to this review environment is available on the Merge Request page that is created for your branch.
+A link to this review environment is avaiHuble on the Merge Request page that is created for your branch.
 This allows reviewers to take a quick glance at changes before we merge them into production.

 &#128221; **Note:** Preview sites are a prototype in the workflow.
 This feature may not always work and is offered as an unsupported convenience.